jvican/jvican.github.io/content/post/reduce-compile-times.md

 This is a long blog post so it may take you some time to digest.
 Put on your profiling hat and let's get our hands dirty.

+## TL;DR

+This blog post explains how to reduce compilation times caused by macros and implicit searches by using a compiler plugin called `scalac-profiling` and the new statistics infrastructure in `2.12.5`.

+These tools allow us to get a 8x speedup in [Bloop](https://scalacenter.github.io/bloop/), an application that makes an intense use of automatic typeclass derivation via Shapeless.
+You can expect similar speedups in either applications that rely on Shapeless to do automatic typeclass derivation or applications that make a heavy use of implicits and macros.

+This is a blog post rich in details and so it may take you some time to digest fully.
+If you're only interested in the TL;DR version and are already familiar with the causes of slow compilation times in Shapeless-like code, [check out directly the detective work]({{< ref "#the-cost-of-implicit-macros" >}}).

+In the [Conclusion]({{< ref "#conclusion" >}}), you will find a summary of what we achieve throughout the whole blog post.

 ## The codebase

 [Bloop](https://github.com/scalacenter/bloop) is a *build-tool-agnostic*